Rolands-Laucis/The_Bard/README.md

 console command to launch the bot <br>
 <b><i>node The_Bard.js</i></b>

-<b>token and access key file should be kept locally on the machine and not uploaded to git</b>
+<b>token and access key file should be kept locally on the machine in a relative outter folder and not uploaded to git</b>

 # https://discord.js.org/#/